31-1 Binary gcd algorithm

 Most computers can perform the operations of subtraction, testing the parity (odd or even) of a binary integer, and halving more quickly than computing remainders.
 This problem investigates the binary gcd algorithm, which avoids the remainder computations used in Euclid's algorithm.

 d.
-Design an efficient binary gcd algorithm for input integers $a$ and $b$, where $a \ge b$, that runs in $O(\lg a)$ time.
+Design an efficient binary gcd algorithm for input integers and , where , that runs in time.
 Assume that each subtraction, parity test, and halving takes unit time.

 (Omit!)